EluciusFTW/SpectreCoff/README.md

 ```
 will showcase the features of the table module in one example.

-### The SpecteCoff api
+### The SpectreCoff api
-SpecteCoff is organized in modules which mirror the features of Spectre.Console.
+SpectreCoff is organized in modules which mirror the features of Spectre.Console.
 The source code for the nuget package can be found in the subfolder `/src/spectrecoff/`.

 #### Output and Markup